luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 We can see all the details of our job, most importantly if it is in "RUNNING" state.
 Sometimes our jobs might need to wait in a queue ("QUEUED") or have an error.
 The best way to check our job's status is with `squeue`.
 It is easiest to view just your own jobs in the queue with the `squeue -u username`.
-Otherwise, you get the entire queue.
+Otherwise, you get all the jobs in the queues.

 ## Queues

 There are usually a number of available queues to use on your HPC.
 Remember: Each cluster has separate queues.
-However, at TAMU HPRC, we don't specify a queue unless our job need special queue.
-The scheduler will route a job to a queue fits the job's specifications.
+However, on Ada or Terra, we don't specify a queue unless our job need a special queue.
+The scheduler will route any job to the queue that fits the job's specifications.

 Special queues include xlarge, gpu, and vnc etc. To use a special queue, you need to add `#SBATCH --partition=[queuename]`.